 The ISO 27001 standard is the mandatory requirements, such as policies, objectives, and guidelines aimed at ensuring the security of information for a certified ISMS.
 ISO 27002 is comprised of a collection of best practices and recommended information security controls.
 The ISO 27002 standard is defined as a code of practice and guidelines of which organizations can choose the controls applicable to their ISMS, as well as include additional controls not defined in the ISO 27002 standard.
 The ISO 27001 standard includes a summary list of the ISO 27002 referred to as Annex A.

 Now that you have a better understanding of the standards how do you begin?

-An intimidating factor for organizations is undergoing a major change which has direct effects on operational procedures, such as the changes when pursuing ISO 27001 certification.
+An intimidating factor for organizations is undergoing a major change that has direct effects on operational procedures, such as the changes when pursuing ISO 27001 certification.
 We want to help simplify the procedure for you with our suggested guidelines for organizing your strategy and executing a step-by-step method with optional customization.